ShusakuASANO/KYOCHAN_Chiral/README.md

 # KYOCHAN_Chiral
 KYOCHAN_Chiral is a standalone software for an automated analysis of stereochemical stability of dynamic chiral molecules using microflow setup.
 Its details and benefits are described in a publication DOI:xxxxxxxx.
+The standalone software with installer is provided here.
+Windows 10 is recommended.

 **Hardware requirement**

 Syringe pump: Many models of the syringe pumps are supported in KYOCHAN_Chiral.
 It should have a USB or RS-232 connection port.
 Pump11Elite or PHD ULTRA(Harvard Apparatus) is recommended.

 Temperature sensor: TC-01 (NI) is supported.